Immortal rose from the ashes of an earlier death metal band, known as Amputation,

 screams could be described as very wild and animalistic as compared to later albums.

 Following this epic masterpiece is "Cold Winds of Funeral Dust".
-This song begins slowly
+This song begins

-to a furious pace, somewhat similar to something found on Gorgoroth's debut album, before fading out.
+up to a furious pace, somewhat similar to something found on Gorgoroth's debut album, before fading out.

 "Blacker Than Darkness" continues the album and starts with a mid-paced riff.
-In a short
+In

-as every song in here possesses an identity of its own.
+very memorable, as every song in here possesses an identity of its own.
 There is no filler here.